An integrated, public-private approach to reduce marine litter in the Caribbean coast of Guatemala and Honduras

 Last week, as part of the actions of the Clean Caribbean Project, representatives of WWF Mesoamerica, alongside with the Behavioural Insights Team, visited the eight cities that are prioritized by the project.
 The purpose of the trip was to identify key behaviors of the citizens and their relation with solid waste, as well as to analyze strategic points, and thus develop a strategy that advocates to reduce the plastics that reach the Mesoamerican Reef.
 Read more

-This project is supported by the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection, based on a decision of the German Bundestag.
+This project is supported by the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety, based on a decision of the German Bundestag.